If you cannot view this email,please click here

 Get the support of her spouse: Last but not least, inviting the husband (or other suitable persons) to perform gentle back massage can be very useful in soothing and relaxing a stressful and tiring mother.

-GENTLE massage with amplified milk ejection reflex is a powerful tool to resolve blocked ducts.
+In sum, GENTLE massage with amplified milk ejection reflex is a powerful tool to resolve blocked ducts.
 Breast massage with forceful compression should be avoided.

 Key Message: